jhill1/SEPwC/source/Revision_control_4.inc.rst

     .. code-block:: output

-        * 005937f (HEAD -> main) Discuss concerns about Mars' climate for Mummy
+        * 005937f (HEAD -> main) Discuss concerns about Mars' climate for Branston
-        * 34961b1 Add concerns about effects of Mars' moons on werewolves
+        * 34961b1 Add concerns about effects of Mars' moons on satellites
         * f22b25e Start notes on Mars as a base